1068 George Honeyman

 Biography

-Attacking midfielder George Honeyman joined City on the eve of the 2019/20 season to add guile and creativity to the City engine room.
-He was eased into the first XI by manager Grant McCann and gave a few battling performances, while at times being outmuscled by Championship level opponents.
-As the season progressed Honeyman became a more regular first team choice as the most advanced midfielder of a central trio, using his tireless running and eye for a pass to decent effect.
-Once relegated to League One for the 2020/21 season Honeyman turned in a relentless series of man of the match performances, pairing his remarkable fitness with a creative threat.
-He ended the League One title season with a shelf-full of Player of the Season awards and contributed sufficient goals and assists to place him in the top 3 creative players across all of Europe’s professional leagues.
+Attacking midfielder George Honeyman joined Hull City in August 2019 on the eve of the 2019/20 season, adding guile and creativity to the Tigers’ midfield engine room.
+He was eased into the first eleven by manager Grant McCann and gave a few battling performances, while at times other being outmuscled by Championship level opponents.
+As the season progressed Honeyman became a more regular first team choice as the most advanced midfielder of a central trio, using his tireless running and eye for a pass to good effect.
+He scored his first goal for the Tigers in a December 2019 victory at Queens Park Rangers that lifted the club to the fringe of the play-offs.
+As the season progressed and COVID-19 disrupted the game, City’s form dropped off a cliff but Honeyman remained a rare bright spark in a squad that hurtled towards League One.

-Despite missing the opening weeks of the 2021/22 Championship campaign due to injury, when he returned to action in the autumn months Honeyman immediately proved his worth to the team, contributing goals and man of the match performances as City compiled a lengthy unbeaten run to ease clear of the relegation zone, impressing new manager Shota Arveladze in the closing weeks of the season.
-However although his contract extension was triggered by the club at the end of the season pending negotiation of new terms, Honeyman eventually chose to move on instead and left the Tigers after three years of solid career progression.
+Despite missing the opening weeks of the 2021/22 Championship campaign due to injury, when he returned to action in the autumn months Honeyman immediately reconfirmed his worth to the team, contributing goals and man of the match performances as City compiled a lengthy unbeaten run to ease clear of the relegation zone, impressing new manager Shota Arveladze in the closing weeks of the season.
+However although his contract extension was triggered by the club at the end of the season pending negotiation of new terms, Honeyman eventually chose to move on instead and left the Tigers in June 2022 after three years of solid career progression.

 Details